 The airlines that do NOT charge YQ are:

-Air China, Air India, Avianca, Air New Zealand, Brussels Airlines, Copa, EgyptAir, Ethiopian, EVA Air, Scandinavian, Singapore, South African, Swiss, Turkish, and United.
+Air China, Air India, Avianca, Air New Zealand, Brussels Airlines, Copa, EgyptAir, Ethiopian, EVA Air, Scandinavian, Singapore, South African, Swiss, Thai, Turkish, and United.

 These airlines are your new best friends!
 When travelling overseas, you should look for United flights (or flights on another YQ-free airline) connecting in the US.
 Better yet, book a two or three day stopover in a United hub such as Chicago, NYC/Newark, or Washington D.C. before taking a YQ-free United long-haul flight to your final destination.
 From YUL you can also take advantage of direct flights on Turkish (great airline, and lots of award availability in both economy and business), Swiss (harder to find availability), and Air China.
 From YYZ you can take direct flights on Eva Air (to Taiwan), Ethopian, Egyptair, and Turkish.
 You can also fly LOT (to Warsaw), which charges low YQ.